U.S. BY THE NUMBERS

 Invest in your new technicians on the front end of their employment.
 We’re talking the first day.
 Help with their tuition payments.
 Start a continuing education fund.
 We’ve tracked our graduates since the first class and students who received tuition assistance or payment help are twice as likely to be at their first employer than those who received no help.
 A small investment likely will provide a significant return.

 Adjust your entire entry-level program.
 Instead of waiting for things to change, (they won’t,) change them on your own.
 Hire, train THEN Retain.
-Don’t believe us?
-There’s a reason why United Airlines just purchased a school to train 10,000 pilots over the next decade.

 Most importantly, contact us!
 We’ve made multiple models work in cities around the United States.